 All communication is comprised of three elements: style, intent, and content.
 Intent is the most basic.
-It is the underlying force behind every communication.
+The underlying force behind every communication.

 Of the three elements of communication, we argue that intent is the most important.
 Why?
 Because intent is always the first thing people hear.
 If it is a positive intent, it sets the stage for productive communication.
 If it is negative, it can overwhelm everything that is said and make words meaningless.
 You set the tone with your intent.

 Here are three important keys to keep in mind: